-The “Knecht Ruprecht” character is popular and portrayed totally normally as well as scarily as a companion of Saint Nicholas.
-There are regional differences where he is alternatively known as “Knecht Nikolaus”, “Nickel”, “Pelznickl”, “Hans Muff” or “Hans Trab” (also “Hans Trapp”) He went from house to house in fur-trimmed clothing with a rod and sack in his hand.
+The “Knecht Ruprecht” character is popular and depicted as totally normal as well as scary looking as Saint Nicholas’ companion.
+There are regional differences where he is alternatively known as “Knecht Nikolaus”, “Nickel”, “Pelznickl”, “Hans Muff” or “Hans Trab” (also “Hans Trapp”) He went from house to house in fur-trimmed clothing with a birch rod and sack in his hand.
 In the sack were both toys for the good children and pieces of coal for the naughty children.
 As the custom developed, this assistant regionally became an independent gift bringer as a “representative” of the main character.

 The “Klaubauf” is also a masked companion of Nicholas often called the devil, who takes naughty children away with him in popular belief.
 He appears during the Advent period in particular in Upper Bavaria and North Tyrol.
 Folk etymology derives the name “Klaubauf” from “aufklauben” (= taking away) children.